 Event-driven architecture with scheduled integration processes

 Robotic Process Automation (RPA) as a part of whole Process Automation

 Information security (e.g. API authorization)

 Integration road map and categorization of integration needs

 Tools of integration development and best practices (Integration Handbook)

 Planning of surveillance and error management

-As a result of the integration architecture mapping, you will get a comprehensive architectural plan with the above mentioned issues.
+As a result of the integration architecture work, you will get a comprehensive architectural plan with the above-mentioned issues.
 However, if your needs are smaller and the above list seems too cumbersome to implement - refer to the lighter integration needs mapping and the on-site integration manual to ensure the consistency and quality of your practices, etc.